kontena/kontena/docs/getting-started/installing/docker-compose.md

     - /var/run/docker.sock:/var/run/docker.sock
 ```

-- `KONTENA_URI` is uri to Kontena Master (use ws:// for non-tls connection)
+- `KONTENA_URI` is the uri to Kontena Master (use ws:// for a non-tls connection)
-- `KONTENA_TOKEN` is grid token, can be acquired from master using `kontena grid show my-grid` command
+- `KONTENA_TOKEN` is the grid token, which can be acquired from master using the `kontena grid show my-grid` command
-- `KONTENA_PEER_INTERFACE` is network interface that is used to connect the other nodes in the grid.
+- `KONTENA_PEER_INTERFACE` is the network interface that is used to connect the other nodes in the grid.

-**Step 2:** Run command `docker-compose up -d`
+**Step 2:** Run the command `docker-compose up -d`

 To allow Kontena agent to pull from Kontena's built-in private image registry you must add `--insecure-registry="10.81.0.0/19"` to Docker daemon options on the host machine.

-**Note!** While Kontena works ok even with just single Kontena Node, it is recommended to have at least 3 Kontena Nodes provisioned in a Grid.
+**Note!** While Kontena works ok even with just a single Kontena Node, it is recommended to have at least 3 Kontena Nodes provisioned in a Grid.

-After creating nodes, you can verify that they have joined Grid:
+After creating nodes, you can verify that they have joined a Grid:

 ```
 $ kontena node list